mzahana/d2dtracker_system/docs/kalibr.md

 [Kalibr](https://github.com/ethz-asl/kalibr) is a powerful tool to do this task.
 The doument exokains this process.

 # Calibration target
 You need a claibration target to calibrate your cameras.
-Use an apriltag target on A0 paper.
-Informaion on calibration targets can be found [here](https://github.com/ethz-asl/kalibr/wiki/calibration-targets).
+Use an apriltag target printed on A0 paper.
+Information on calibration targets can be found [here](https://github.com/ethz-asl/kalibr/wiki/calibration-targets).

 You also need to prepare a `yaml` file for the calibration target.
-It should like something like this.
+It should look like this.
 `apriltag_6x6.yaml`
 ```bash
 target_type: 'aprilgrid' #gridtype